ketkiambekar/face-recognition/Readme.md

 2) Capture the face encodings of the Unknown images. <br>
 3) Compare the two and check whether the known image encodings are similar to those of images with unknown faces.

 I played around with the images a little bit.
-I tried to test if OpenCV correctly distinguishes between identical twins.
+I tried to test if the library correctly distinguishes between identical twins.
 What about with Sunglasses on?
 Does it work on a photo of the same person taken 20 years ago?

 ### Result images: